 The graph above shows the general relationship between ‘biner cost and weight.
 Lighter’ biners are typically more expensive.
 The most interesting points on this figure are the ‘biners that deviate further from the best-fit line.

 It is shown that:

-1. The Metolius FS Mini, Omega Dash & CAMP Orbit are more affordable than would be expected.
+1. The Metolius FS Mini, Omega Dash & CAMP Orbit are more affordable than expected.

-Regarding size: I feel like the FS mini is too small for me to comfortably use.
+Regarding size: I feel like the FS mini is too small for me to use comfortably.
 The BD Oz is even a little small, as my finger still gets stuck in it when clipping.
 That said, I own a bunch of BD Oz carabiners, and overall I’ve been pleased.

 So objects evolve through time.
 In carabiners, there are two distinct evolutionary paths: improved performance and reduced weight.
 BTW these paths are not mutually exclusive.